M1A5TO/Fuzzy-Logic-Profiles/README.md

 ##  Project Overview

-The goal is to evaluate residential locations by simulating access to essential Points of Interest (POIs) — such as schools, parks, supermarkets, public transport, and more — within a **15-minute radius (≈1200 m)**.
+The goal is to evaluate residential locations by simulating access to essential Points of Interest (POIs) — such as schools, parks, supermarkets, public transport, and more — within a **15-minute radius **.
 A **fuzzy multi-criteria model** converts these spatial and contextual features into an overall *attractiveness score (0 – 1)* for each profile.

 ---